mathisGarberg/angular-folder-structure/README.md

 -------------

 [Read The Documentation](https://angular-folder-structure.readthedocs.io/en/latest/#)
-for through details on each part of the directory structure.
+for thorough details on each part of the directory structure.

 Demonstration Application
 -------------------------